carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/getting-started.md

 ## Running Demos in URP and HDRP

-The Demos are created using Built-In Render Pipeline, so if you are using URP or HDRP, please convert all materials to the target pipeline first:
+Since this plugin doesn't have any graphical features, it is compatible with all render pipelines.
+However the materials of the demo scenes are created using the Built-In Render Pipeline.
+Therefore, if you want to run the demos in URP or HDRP, you need to convert all materials to the target pipeline first:

 ### URP
 1. Open **Render Pipeline Converter** (Window -> Rendering -> Render Pipeline Converter)